yunayumn/Cosmetics-Sales-Analysis/README.md

 # SQL-sales-data
-A project where I analyze sales data using SQL
+A project where I analyze the sales data of a skincare company using SQL.